Breaking a Nursing Employment Contract – What’s the Big Deal!?

 As you can imagine, canceling a contract has detrimental effects on the facility.
 Below you will find what a cancellation does to a facility:

 - No longer have the nurse they planned on.

-- Restart the hiring process and wait for new qualified candidates.
+- Restart the hiring process and wait for qualified candidates.

 - Hospital now has holes in their schedule.

-- Adds stress on the relationship between the facility and agency, possibly resulting in a loss of future contracts.
+- Adds stress on the relationship between the facility and agency.
+This could result in a loss of future contracts.

 What if You Have to Get Out of a Nursing Contract?